znswanderer/znswanderer.github.io/_posts/2021-06-27-Solving-the-schrödinger-equation-with-SymPy.md

-Finally, the Schrödinger equation for the free particle is define as ... an equation!
+Finally, the Schrödinger equation for the free particle is defined as ... an equation!
 Who would have guessed?

 But how do we express the equation